 The California Community College System, which spans the large and diverse state with 116 community colleges, supports a diverse student population.This important mission to support students across California requires collaboration, belonging, equity, and inclusion of part-time faculty in our local and statewide activities, professional learning, and advocacy.
 There are almost 37,000 part-time faculty across the California Community College system.
 According to an EdSource Article in 2022 in 35 of the state's 73 community college districts part-time faculty make up 70% or more of the instructional faculty.

-In Spring 2021 the ASCCC passed a resolution requesting a paper on part-time faculty, equity, rights and roles in governance in a response to the essential role of part-time faculty in the lives of students and the missions of colleges.
+In Spring 2021 the ASCCC passed a resolution requesting a paper on part-time faculty, equity, rights and roles in governance in a recognition of the essential role of part-time faculty in the lives of students and the missions of colleges.

 19.01 S23 Create a Paper on Part-Time Faculty Equity